Rhonda Patrick's Supplement List (2026): Complete Guide with Doses & Brands

 Rhonda emphasizes ALA's role in enhancing insulin sensitivity, supporting cardiovascular health, and protecting against neurodegenerative diseases.
 ALA also helps regenerate other antioxidants, such as vitamin C and glutathione, enhancing their efficacy.

 Dr. Rhonda mentions using Pure Encapsulations 600 mg ALA.
-Throne and Jarrow also have options at a lower cost.
+Thorne and Jarrow also have options at a lower cost.

 Cocoa Extract